openwdl/wdl/SPEC.md

 ### `min`

-This function has four variants:
+This function has four choices:

 ```
 * Int min(Int, Int)